 An owner of a transmission project that receives EDRs must, among other obligations, submit outage data or other operational information when determined applicable by the ISO and in accordance with ISO Procedures.

-5.12.5.5 Co-located Storage Resources
+5.12.5.5 Co-located and Hybrid Storage Resources

-Generators that participate as Co-located Storage Resources must each, individually, comply with the requirements of Section 5.12.5.1 of this Services Tariff.
+Generators that participate as Co-located Storage Resources or Hybrid Storage Resources must each, individually, comply with the requirements of Section 5.12.5.1 of this Services Tariff.
 Generators that participate as Co-located Storage Resources must submit outage data or other operational information in accordance with ISO Procedures that will allow the ISO to validate the CSR Scheduling Limits associated with the Co-located Storage Resources.
 CSR Scheduling Limits will be incorporated into each CSR Generator’s UCAP calculation (see Services Tariff Section 5.12.6.2).

+Generators that participate as part of a Hybrid Storage Resource must submit outage data and other operational information in accordance with ISO procedures that will allow the ISO to validate the UOL and LOL of the Hybrid Storage Resource and the operating limits (e.g. the Upper and Lower Operating Limits) of its components.
+The UOL and LOL of a Hybrid Storage Resource will be incorporated into each component Generator’s UCAP calculation (see Services Tariff Section 5.12.6.2).

 5.12.6 Capacity Calculations, Operating Data Default, Value and Collection